 - Number of sites specified 1,577

 - We do not voluntarily provide governments with access to data about users (private or public) for law enforcement, intelligence gathering, or other surveillance purposes.
 We turn over user information only upon receipt of valid US legal process.

-- Our policy is to notify our users of any information request we receive regarding their account, so that they may challenge the request if they wish.
+- Our policy is to notify our users of any legal process we receive regarding their account, so that they may challenge the request if they wish.
 The only exception is if we are prohibited by law (not just asked nicely by the police) from making such a notification.

 - Regardless of whether a user is notified or involved in a legal challenge, we carefully review all legal process we receive and actively push back on requests that are procedurally deficient, overly-broad, or otherwise improper (i.e., targets non-criminal free speech).

 - We receive frequent requests for user information from non-governmental sources, such as litigants in a civil proceeding.
 Those requests are not included in this transparency report.